Ikigai4Ever/csc-4100/Notes/Exam1_Chapter_Overview.md

 3.5 What is swapping and what is its purpose?
 3.6 Why does Figure 3.9b have two blocked states?
 3.7 List four characteristics of a suspended process.
-3.8 For what types of entities does the OS maintain tables of information for manage- ment purposes?
+3.8 For what types of entities does the OS maintain tables of information for management purposes?
 3.9 List three general categories of information in a process control block.
 3.10 Why are two modes (user and kernel) needed?
 3.11 What are the steps performed by an OS to create a new process?